quintagroup/collective.elasticindex/README.txt

 Security disclaimer
 -------------------

-There is no authentication or access validation while searching or indexing content.
-The purpose of this search is to be public.
-If you have private content that you don't want to be searchable or viewable by unauthorized people, please be sure to check the checkbox Index only published content in the configuration screen.
+By default is no authentication or access validation while searching or indexing content.
+The original purpose of this search is to be public.

+If you have private content that you don't want to be searchable or viewable by unauthorized people, please be sure to check the checkbox *index only published content* in the configuration screen.

 In addition to this ElasticSearch is not secured by default, meaning there is no authentication to provide in order to index or look-up